Definition: A primary key is a minimal set of attributes (columns) in a table that uniquely identifies tuples (rows) in that table.

 Note: While choosing a set of attributes for a primary key, we always choose the minimal set that has minimum number of attributes.
 For example, if there are two sets that can identify row in table, the set that has minimum number of attributes should be chosen as primary key.

-How to define primary key in RDBMS?
+How to define primary key in DBMS?

-In the above example, we already had a table with data and we were trying to understand the purpose and meaning of primary key, however you should know that generally we define the primary key during table creation.
+In the above example, we already had a table with data and we were trying to understand the purpose and meaning of primary key.
+However you should know that generally we define the primary key during table creation.
 We can define the primary key later as well but that rarely happens in the real world scenario.

-Lets say we want to create the table that we have discussed above with the customer id and product id set working as primary key.
+Let’s say we want to create the table that we have discussed above with the customer id and product id set working as primary key.
 We can do that in SQL like this:

 Create table ORDER ( Customer_ID int not null, Product_ID int not null, Order_Quantity int not null, Primary key (Customer_ID, Product_ID) )